10 Best Meeting Recording Apps 2026: Otter, Fireflies, Fathom and More Tested

 Where it falls short:

-- Transcription is an afterthought, not a core feature.
+- Transcription is an afterthought.
 Accuracy and features lag behind dedicated tools

 - Note-taking and summarization are basic compared to Otter, Fireflies, or MeetMemo